SoumitraAI/Soumitra-AI/src/blog/from-ai-to-agents.md

 ---

-*This is a foundational reference piece, written to be linked back to.
-If you spot something you'd phrase differently, I'd genuinely like to hear it.*
+*This is a foundational reference piece — I'll keep it updated as the field moves.
+If you'd phrase something differently, or think I've got a layer wrong, tell me on [LinkedIn](https://www.linkedin.com/in/soumitra-deshpande/).*